m-ashry-eg/SAA-C03/notes/README.md

   - ##### S3 Intelligent-Tiering

-    - **Description**: Intelligent-Tiering is a dynamic storage class that automatically moves objects between Standard and Standard-IA tiers based on observed access patterns.
+    - **Description**: Intelligent-Tiering is a dynamic storage class that automatically moves objects between Frequent Access Tier and Infrequent Access Tier based on observed access patterns.
 It optimizes costs for variable workloads.

     - **Cost Efficiency**: Automatically transitions objects to a lower-cost tier when access patterns change, saving on storage costs.